 - you start an additional period of isolation before the previous one ends

 You will need the following information to complete this form:

 - your eight-digit NHS Test and Trace ID Number - we cannot issue a payment without this;

 - your bank details and a copy of your latest bank statement (one issued within the last month);

-- proof of self-employment e.g. most recent set of accounts or evidence of self-assessment HMRC returns;
+- proof of self-employment for example, most recent set of accounts or invoices

 - Your National Insurance Number.